PierrunoYT/music-downloader-pro/README.md

 [![yt-dlp](https://img.shields.io/badge/yt--dlp-2024.10.7-red.svg)](https://github.com/yt-dlp/yt-dlp/releases/tag/2024.10.7)

-This is a Python script with a web interface that allows you to download the audio from YouTube videos and save them as MP3 files.
+This is a Python script with a web interface that allows you to download the audio from YouTube videos and save them as MP3 or WAV files.

 ## Features

 - Download audio from YouTube videos
-- Convert audio to MP3 format
+- Convert audio to MP3 or WAV format
 - User-friendly web interface
 - Command-line interface support
 - Progress bar for download status